RaheemAbol/rTrak/README.md

 ![Retention Tracking Chart](rtrak2.PNG)

-This chart shows the retention rates of different managers over the specified number of years.
+This chart shows the Position Allocation of different managers over the specified number of years.

 ## Contributing